The Willits ByPass

 There are alternatives to reduce traffic congestion in Willits including: internal street connections, bike paths, safe crosswalks, improved intersection performance, and better local public transit that would be able serve the needs of the interregional traffic and reduce construction impacts, time, and cost.

 EPIC joined conservation partners in filing a lawsuit in April 2012 challenging the Willits Bypass.
-Caltrans must consider alternatives that do not fill wetlands, harm endangered species and respects the local community.
-The federal court challenge is based on claims under the National Environmental Policy Act and the Clean Water Act.
-The case has been fully briefed, and the oral arguments were heard on June 21, 2013–with a decision from the judge expected anytime after that date.
-EPIC will inform the community about the judge’s order as soon as we receive word about the decision.
+Caltrans should have considered alternatives that do not fill wetlands, harm endangered species and respects the local community.
+The federal court challenge was based on claims under the National Environmental Policy Act and the Clean Water Act.
+The case was heard on June 21, 2013 and the judge ruled on December 19, 2013 that Caltrans’ environmental review and permits for the Willits Bypass were adequate and the agency can continue construction of a four-lane freeway around the community of Willits, despite environmental violations and improper issuance of federal and county quarry and fill permits.
+EPIC will continue to monitor and engage with this project, and to support the Willits community in their ongoing efforts to reduce the ecological footprint of this massive and unnecessary project.

 UPDATE (November 1, 2012)